halilxibrahim/step-counter-app/README.md

 # Step Counter App

-Welcome to the Step Counter App, created with Expo.
+Welcome to the Step Counter App, created with Expo, React Native.

 ## Introduction